List of Bleach characters: Hollows

-Hollows (Horō) are the class of spirit that most enemies in the series they are part of.
+Hollows (Horō) are the class of spirit that most enemies in the Bleach series they are part of.
 They are spirits that had been human but were not sent to Soul Society in due time after death.
 This makes them lose their sense of being and gives them a craving for human souls.
 Their main characteristic is a white mask completely covering their face and a hole near their chest.
 Each hollow's mask has a design unique to that individual.
 The Arrancars, Hollows who acquired humanoid form and Soul Reaper powers, become the primary antagonists later in the series under the command of the rogue Soul Reaper Sousuke Aizen and the ten strongest Arrancars known as the Espadas.
 The 10 Espadas are numbered 0–9, 0 being the strongest and 9 the weakest.
 But the rating also works with spirit pressure density numbered 1–10, with Espada's 0's power contained with a 10 tattoo.

 Sousuke Aizen

-Sousuke Aizen (藍染 惣右介, Aizen Sousuke) (Note: Aizen's given name Sousuke is also popularly romanized as Sōsuke with a macroned letter ō, or Sôsuke with a circumflex as in the manga's official Viz Media translation; this vowel contraction is erroneous given that So-u is separated by a clear morpheme boundary between two kanji: 惣 (そ, So) and 右 (う, u).) is the main antagonist of the pre-timeskip half series.
+Sousuke Aizen (藍染 惣右介, Aizen Sousuke) (Note: Aizen's given name Sousuke is also popularly romanized as Sōsuke with a macroned letter ō, or Sôsuke with a circumflex as in the manga's official Viz Media translation; this vowel contraction is erroneous given that So-u is separated by a clear morpheme boundary between two kanji: 惣 (そ, So) and 右 (う, u).) is the primary antagonist of the pre-timeskip half of the Bleach series.
 While introduced as the captain of Squad Five later revealed to have been behind various events prior to the series, Aizen has orchestrated a series of events in the Soul Society to obtain the Hōgyoku for his goal to create an Ōken to kill the Soul King with the aid of the Arrancars and rogue Soul Reapers he recruited.
 However, revealed to have played an indirect role in Ichigo's conception, Aizen is defeated by him, before being sealed by Kisuke and sentenced to the Muken for twenty millennia.

-Aizen is voiced by Show Hayami in the Japanese version of the anime and by Kyle Hebert in the English dub.
+Aizen is voiced by Show Hayami in the original Japanese version of the anime and by Kyle Hebert in the English dub.